evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/18-user-stories.md

 This chapter is complete when:

-- User Stories are documented.
+- User story categories are defined.
-- Personas are linked.
-- Workflows are referenced.
-- Business Rules are mapped.
+- Core functional stories are documented.
-- AI participation is identified.
-- Acceptance criteria are defined.
+- Acceptance criteria are specified.
-- Story lifecycle is documented.
-- Traceability is complete.
+- Traceability to workflows, APIs, events and business rules is established.
+- Prioritization and lifecycle are documented.
+- Metrics and governance are defined.
+- Visual artifacts are available.

 ---

 # Key Takeaways

-- User Stories translate business objectives into implementable functional requirements while maintaining full traceability to personas, workflows, business rules and technical artifacts.
+- User Stories provide the functional specification that bridges business requirements and software implementation for the Nutritionist Portal.
-- Every story includes measurable business value, clear acceptance criteria and governance metadata to support product planning and delivery.
-- AI-assisted stories explicitly define context, explainability and professional approval, ensuring responsible use of intelligent capabilities.
-- A centralized User Story Registry provides a scalable foundation for agile development, quality assurance and long-term product evolution.
+- Every story is uniquely identified, testable and fully traceable to workflows, business rules, APIs, events, UI components and quality assurance activities.
+- Standardized acceptance criteria and lifecycle states enable predictable delivery while maintaining alignment with the EVOXA architecture.
+- AI-assisted features, Human Digital Twin interactions and multidisciplinary collaboration are treated as first-class functional capabilities, ensuring that intelligent services are integrated consistently across the product.

 ---